Legal deposit: Poland

+Film productions are sent only to the National Film Library (Filmoteka Narodowa).

+Legal deposits are handled free of charge by the Polish Post.
+Failure to provide a legal deposit is penalised by fine.

 Portugal

 In Portugal, all publishers are currently required to deposit 11 copies of all publications, which are distributed between the National Library of Portugal, municipal libraries of major cities, and the libraries of public institutions of science and higher learning.
 Special exceptions, of which only one copy is required (and stored in the National Library), include Masters and PhD dissertations, limited prints, stamps, plans, posters, among others.

 Romania

 In Romania, all publishers are required to deposit copies of publications at the National Library of Romania.
 For books and brochures the minimum requirement is 7 copies.
 For periodicals, school manuals and audiovisual publications, the legal deposit is 6 copies while for sheet music, atlases and maps the minimum requirement is 3 copies.
 Also, for PhD theses, the legal deposit is 1 copy.

 Russia

-In Russia the Russian State Library (Moscow), the National Library of Russia (St Petersburg), the Library of the Russian Academy of Sciences (St Petersburg), as well as the libraries of the Moscow State University, the President of the Russian Federation, and the two Houses of the Federal Assembly of the Russian Federation are entitled to a copy of every book published.
+In Russia the Russian State Library (Moscow), the National Library of Russia (St Petersburg), the Library of the Russian Academy of Sciences (St Petersburg), the State Public Scientific & Technological Library (Novosibirsk) as well as the libraries of the Moscow State University, the President of the Russian Federation, and the two Houses of the Federal Assembly of the Russian Federation are entitled to a copy of every book published.